redirwin/scss-boilerplate/src/styles/README.md

 ---

-### Pages
+### Templates

-The `Pages` folder has styles specific to individual pages.
+The `Templates` folder has styles specific to individual pages.
 It's for adding those unique touches to different sections of your site.

 - **Home**: Landing page styles.
 - **Blog List**: Styles for blog listing page.